 In Lab 4, you explored the history of the cryosphere and looked at indicators of past climate, including ice cores.
-Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions about climate.
+Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions.

-Worldwide, various teams of scientists have modeled the next century of climate change and the subsequent impacts to the year 2100 and beyond.
+Worldwide, various teams of scientists have modeled climate change and the subsequent impacts to the year 2100 and beyond.
 While the models show that rising global temperatures generally characterize the future world, human behavior will determine how dramatic the changes may be.

 What is a scenario?

-A scenario is an image of a potential future that is based on historical knowledge and expectations of future change, as illustrated in the roots of the tree in the diagram on the right.
-The IPCC (Intergovernmental Panel on Climate Change) scenarios are based on a data-driven storyline (or narrative) of what events have occurred in the past and how the future may unfold.
+A scenario is an image of a potential future that is based on historical knowledge and expectations of future change.
+The IPCC scenarios are based on a data-driven pathway (or narrative) of what events have occurred in the past and how the future may unfold.

 The scenarios describe the relationships between the forces driving greenhouse gas and aerosol emissions and their potential future change during the 21st century for the globe.
 The most recent models also include pathways representing different projections of a set of influential socioeconomic factors, including population growth, technological development, economic development, and their associated energy, land use, and emission implications.